-Take it from a sex therapist: sexuality is intimately tied to physical activity.
+Take it from a sex coach: sexuality is intimately tied to physical activity.

 Do I hear a Duh! from the back corner?

 Well it may seem obvious, but it’s something we too easily overlook.
 Physical fitness is one of the first things we let go of during stressful times—even though that’s when we need it the most.

 High-intensity physical activity floods our brains with dopamine (a neurotransmitter associated with pleasure) and endorphins (hormones for relieving stress and pain).
 Those neurochemicals can help us push through feelings of sadness, insecurity, depression, anxiety, and the like.

 And you know what else releases those feel-good chemicals?
 That’s right: positive sexual experiences.